INCA GARCILASO MEDAL

 Chirino has recorded over 35 albums, several of which have attained platinum and gold status.
 In 2006, his album “Son del Alma”, won a Grammy for Best Salsa/Merengue Album.
 He is the composer of over 100 songs which have been recorded by over 60 artists including Celia Cruz, Raphael, Gipsy Kings, Dyango, Ricardo Montaner and Oscar D’Leon.
 As founder of the Willy Chirino Foundation, his philanthropic efforts have been recognized by UNICEF and the Department of State.

-Nydia Quintero is a Colombian civic leader, founder of "Solidaridad por Colombia", a non-profit institution created in 1975 which seeks the integral development of the family as the nucleus of society, having as great pillars the formation in values and the development of leadership competencies.
-In 1976, the "Solidarity Walk" was institutionalized on the last Sunday of August, a multitudinous and colorful walk that became the annual event to demonstrate the spirit of solidarity of millions of Colombians.
+Nydia Quintero is a Colombian civic leader, founder of "Solidaridad por Colombia", a non-profit institution created in 1975 that has benefited more than 5 million Colombians through the integral development of the family as the nucleus of society, having as great pillars the formation in values and the development of leadership competencies.
+In 1976, the "Solidarity Walk" was institutionalized on the last Sunday of August, a multitudinous and colorful walk that has become an emblematic annual event in Colombia.

 HONORARY GALA COMMITTEE